American Bankers Association: History

-The ABA founded the American Institute of Banking in 1903.
+The ABA founded the American Institute of Banking in 1900.
 The institute which provided a path to careers in banking without collegiate training in finance and law also provided professional education via examinations and certificates through local chapters.

 The ABA, first headquartered in New York City, organized its activities through sections focused on particular bank types.
 The trust company section was organized in 1896, followed by one for clearing houses in 1899, savings banks in 1902, and state bankers associations in 1908.
 The ABA's growth continued with the emergence of the Federal Reserve System, which required national banks to be members of a Federal Reserve Bank and provided the option to state-chartered banks.
 In 1915, the ABA organized a section for national banks and an additional section for state banks in 1916.
 To facilitate advocacy before the Comptroller of the Currency, the national bank section opened the ABA's first office in Washington, D.C., in 1919.
 The state bank section also used the Washington office to represent its banks' interest before the Federal Reserve.

 In 1925, to commemorate the ABA's 50th anniversary, the ABA organized an Educational Foundation, with bankers and state associations contributing an initial $400,000 to provide scholarships to study banking, finance, and economics.

 The 1930s saw an expansion of the ABA's professional development activities led by Harold Stonier, ABA's executive, from 1937 to 1952.
 Stonier founded the ABA Graduate School of Banking at Rutgers University in 1935 with 220 students.
 The school later moved to Wharton School of the University of Pennsylvania, and in 2007, the Graduate School was named after Stonier.
-ABA launched other professional development programs in the years that followed, including for bank marketers, compliance officers, trust bankers, and commercial lenders.
+ABA launched other professional development programs in the years that followed, including for bank marketers, regulatory compliance officers, trust bankers, and commercial lenders.